How to Support your Hybrid Office with Workplace Technology

 Even if the software is easy to use, there may be times where you get lost or can't find a feature you’re looking for.
 Look for software that provides tools and resources that can help you solve problems fast.

 For example, at Robin, you can navigate through our help center, reach out to an implementation specialist or check out our blog if you’re feeling stuck.
 Learning new technology isn’t always easy, make sure you choose companies that are ready to offer support.

 Investing in workplace software doesn’t mean that you have to give up on your existing stack.
 Most solutions make it possible to integrate and synchronize all of your favorite tools, so you can get the best of everything.
 Be sure to triple check integration possibilities to avoid more work down the line.

 Mobile and tablet app

-To maximize the workplace, a software solution should be possible for employees to carry everywhere.
-They should be able to take a look at their schedule while they’re on the train or hopping in a rideshare.
+Software solutions should be accessible wherever you are.
+People should be able to take a look at their schedule while they’re on the train or hopping in a ride-share.